Earth, Planets and Space is seeking submissions for a Special Issue on “16th International Symposium on Equatorial Aeronomy (ISEA-16), 2022 ISEA".

 7. Future trends, opportunities, and challenges in low-latitude aeronomy

 Before submitting your manuscript, please ensure you have carefully read the submission Guidelines.
 The complete manuscript should be submitted through the Earth, Planets and Space submission system.
 To ensure that you submit to the correct special issue please select the appropriate special issue in the drop-down menu upon submission.
-In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the special issue on 'Evolution and Movement of the Crustal Surface and Application of Geo- and Thermochronology'.
+In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the special issue on '16th International Symposium on Equatorial Aeronomy (ISEA-16), 2022'.
 All submissions will undergo rigorous peer review and accepted articles will be published within the journal as a collection.

 Submission Deadline: 31 March 2023